eduvpn/documentation/WIREGUARD.md

 // ...

 'WireGuard' => [
-    // we prefer to listen on UDP/443 as it is more likely these days that
+    // listen on port 443 which is the HTTP/3 (QUIC) port, higher change it is
-    // firewalls do not block it because of HTTP/3 (QUIC) (default = 51820)
+    // not blocked/mangled by firewalls... (default = 51820)
     'listenPort' => 443,
 ],